 Kirstin Pirie joined the Cancer Epidemiology Unit in 2005, after completing an MSc in Statistics with Applications in Medicine at the University of Southampton.
 Kirstin works primarily on the Million Women Study and the International Collaborative Group on Hormonal Factors in Breast Cancer.
 Her main area of research interest concerns the effects of smoking on various health outcomes.

-Lung cancer in never smokers in the UK Million Women Study.
+Ovarian cancer survival by stage, histotype, and pre-diagnostic lifestyle factors, in the prospective UK Million Women Study.